Assemble Your Application

-- Explain how your interests are a good fit with the focus or curriculum of the school
+- Explain how your interests align with the focus or curriculum of the school

-- Relate how a particular course of study is relevant to your post-MBA career
+- Relate how the program is relevant to your career goals

 - Reflect your thinking and writing style

-- Highlight and reinforce the other parts of your application
+- Highlight and reinforce other parts of your application

 - Be proofread by another person for content, delivery, and grammar

 A solid recommendation provides credible testimony by supporting your ability to excel in your graduate business program and professional career.
 It should also confirm or elaborate on your credentials, strengths, and aspirations and help admissions staff develop a consistent, overall impression of you.